pemcg/manageiq-automation-howto-guide/chapter15/vm_provisioning.md

 ### The Provisioning Profile and the VM Provisioning State Machine

-Provisioning a VM involves many separate steps and decisions, some of which need to be peformed or evaluated in the context of the requesting user's group membership (such as quota evaluation, or custom VM naming), and others that are more generic to all VM provisioning operations.
+Provisioning a VM involves many separate steps and decisions, some of which need to be performed or evaluated in the context of the requesting user's group membership (such as quota evaluation, or custom VM naming), and others that are more generic to all VM provisioning operations.
 The **Provisioning/Group Profile** contains the group-specific Attributes, Instance and State Machine names that are used in processing the provisioning _Request_, and in preparing the provisioning _Task(s)_.

 The **VM Provisioning State Machine** is processed by the provisioning _Task_, and contains the sequence of steps involved in actually provisioning the VM.